-The average real estate commission nationwide typically ranges from 5% to 6% of a home’s sale price.
-This rate includes the fees for both the listing agent and the buyer’s agent.
+The average real estate commission nationwide is 5.32% nationwide typically ranges from 5% to 6% of a home’s sale price.
+This rate includes an average of 2.74% for the selling agent plus 2.58% for the buyer's agent.[1]

 Commission rates are trending lower